JohnDanz/augur-core-changes/README.md

 ### Data Structure of makeReports Contract:
 ```
+data controller

 event makeReportsLogReturn(
   returnValue
 )
 ```
+Like most contracts, `makeReports` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

-The `makeReports` contract doesn't have a data structure and now only contains one event for writing a log: `makeReportsLogReturn`. `makeReportsLogReturn` has been renamed from the old event `makeReports_logReturn`. `submittedReportHash` and `submittedReport` events have been removed from this contract.
+The `makeReports` contract contains one event for writing a log: `makeReportsLogReturn`. `makeReportsLogReturn` has been renamed from the old event `makeReports_logReturn`. `submittedReportHash` and `submittedReport` events have been removed from this contract.

 ### makeReports method changes, additions, and removals:
 ```